 It has often been said that lighting can make or break a room, and this is a true statement.
 Having enough lighting is indeed very important and table lamps are one way to ensure this; table lamps provide task lighting for reading and they also emit warm and cozy ambient lighting for any room.
 Not only are table lamps useful, they are also a fun way to express your decorating style.
 The variety of lamps available is dizzying, but it is possible to boil them down into five basic types.

 01 of 05

 A gourd lamp is characterized by a curvy, bulbous base that resembles, well...a gourd.
-This shape is particularly popular right now, especially in the colorful ceramic variety.
+This shape is particularly popular especially in the colorful ceramic variety.
 Gourd lamps can also be fashioned out of colored or clear glass, mercury glass, or even metal.
 They look great at bedsides, as an accent lamp, or in pairs on a sofa table.
 If you like mid-century modern style, check out the droplet or teardrop variation of this style.
-This type of lamp says, "I'm traditional... yet fresh and fun.
+This type of lamp says, "I'm traditional yet fresh and... fun.
 I love a casual atmosphere, and having friends over for happy hour."

 02 of 05

 Like the gourd lamp, candlestick lamps are named after their shape.
 These lamps have a slim, tall and tapered appearance that lend elegance to a room.
 A bit more formal than other shapes, candlestick lamps look great in pairs on a dining room buffet or in a living room.
 This type of lamp can match a number of different styles, however, dependent on how much ornamentation the lamp has, or what it is made of.
 A sleek chrome version would look great in a modern space, while a wooden one would be... better suited in a modern farmhouse, for example.
 This type of lamp says, "I'm a little bit fancy and I like dinner parties."

 03 of 05